 Hello everyone!
 I’m Mikko Kataja and I come from Finland, where I did my PhD in Aalto University on magneto-optically active plasmonic nanoparticles.
 I am now in ICMAB in Multifunctional Oxides and Complex Structures research group to explore the possibilities that active oxide materials, such as ferromagnetic and ferroelectric oxides, offer in the field of optics, especially for active nanoscale optical devices.
 In my freetime, I enjoy cooking and board games.

-I am Juan de la Cierva fellow (2 years) at MULFOX.
-My main expertise is the ferroelectric characterization of oxides.
+I am Ramon y Cajal researcher.
+My main expertise is ferroelectric characterization of oxides in thin film form.
 Currently, I am focusing my investigations on the interaction of light with ferroelectric materials, and also on the electroresistance phenomena in ferroelectrics.
-I am also very interested on antiferromagnetic materials, and how to manipulate their magnetic order.